Introduction

 • Algorithmic music generation

-• Music generation based on a specific aspect: Lyrical, chordal, motivic, melodic, and rhythmic
+• Music generation based on a specific aspect: lyrical, chordal, motivic, melodic, and rhythmic

 • AI-generated lyrics